 On the double bed, after the zigzag row, lay a piece of ravel cord right on top of the zigzags, dropping the ends between the beds and anchoring the ends with a clothespin or other small clip.
 It will be enclosed in the knit as you continue to work.
 Upon completion of the piece, pull lengthwise on both ends of the cord to set stitches before removing it.

-Here all needles are wrapped clockwise, a slip knot on that first needle on left would steady the yarn, needles are brought to holding position on both beds for easier knitting on the next row row is knit carefully to the opposite side
+Here all needles are wrapped clockwise, a slip knot on that first needle on left would steady the yarn, needles are brought to hold position on both beds for easier knitting on the next row, which is knit carefully to the opposite side

 If working in fine yarns, 2 tubular rows may be needed after the wrapped cast on.

 Another hand out from eons ago follows below.
 The broken toe cast on is often used whenever both the knit carriage and the ribber are used to create the fabric but stitches are dropped off one bed or the other, such as in drop stitch lace.
 The placement for the comb if the ribber stitches are to be dropped is illustrated below.
 Red and yellow show the areas held down by the comb’s wire that will remain on the main bed when the ribber stitches are dropped.
 Below it, the wrong placement of the comb for this purpose is shown.
 The reverse would be true if the main bed stitches were going to be the ones to be dropped Casting on the double bed previous blog posts

 racked cast on tips included racked cast for every needle rib, and samples knit on Passap, for 2X1 and 2X2 commercial ribs